stsirogiannis/network-projects/zone-based-policy-firewall/README.md

 A Cisco Packet Tracer project that converts a standard router into a **stateful firewall** using Cisco's Zone-Based Policy Firewall (ZPF) architecture, protecting a company server from unauthorized access.

 ![Topology](topology.png)
-*(add a screenshot of the full Packet Tracer topology here — see note at the bottom)*

 ## Overview